-In the German-speaking European area SME do not have more than 249 employees and an annual turnover of less than 50 Million Euro(3, 4).
-In the American region, the classification is similar however the industry branch is taken into consideration as another factor.
-This way a company with 1500 employees can still be regarded as SME because it is considered small or medium in the specific business area (14, 1-4).
+In the German-speaking European area SME do not have more than 249 employees and an annual turnover of 114 less than 50 Million Euro (3,4).
+In the American region, the classification is similar however the industry branch 115 is taken into consideration as another factor.
+This way a company with 1500 employees can still be regarded 116 as SME because it is considered small or medium in the specific business area (14, 1-4).
 In most SME the IT is a critical factor for business success, parallel to large companies.
-However, the inhibiting factor of limited resources is not only relevant at the investment level but also at the number of employees in the IT-Department.
-Putting best practices at work is always coupled with manpower, commitment from the executive level and last but not least cost.
+However, the inhibiting factor of limited 118 resources is not only relevant at the investment level but also at the number of employees in the IT-Department.
+119 Putting best practices at work is always coupled with manpower, commitment from the executive level and last 120 but not least cost.
 In consequence, the question of applying best practices should first be asked with the expected benefits in mind.
-In small and medium enterprises the IT-Landscape often has just grown over the years with ad hoc demands, which usually leads to a very inhomogeneous landscape especially concerning interfaces between applications.
+In small and medium enterprises the IT-Landscape often has just grown over the years with ad 122 hoc demands, which usually leads to a very inhomogeneous landscape especially concerning interfaces between 123 applications.

-IV.
-Model for Implementation
+Model for Implementation 8

 Considering the classification from figure 2 the following concept for deploying the discussed best practices has been developed.
 A three-layered Deming cycle (Plan, Do, Check, Act) (2) as shown in figure 3 represents long term to short-term implementation of EA, ITG and ITSM.
 This figure only represents a guideline.
 If one of the best practices will not be implemented it is highly recommended to skip it but still follow the order from the outer to inner circle.
 ITSM with ITIL is already implemented in a Deming circle by its concept, COBIT has a similar approach.
 With Enterprise Architecture a PDCA-Cycle makes perfect sense.
 If the business demands change, the IT-Landscape most probably is not set up for these changes and actions need to be taken to remedy the situation.
+As mentioned before, the difficulty not only lies in deciding which of the three best practices to deploy but also in the level of granularity.
+Unfortunately there is no universal recipe guaranteed to succeed for each SME, because companies and their IT-Landscapes vary to a great degree.
+However, we will discuss a general approach that can be adapted to individual needs.
+At first, methods are needed to aid decision making of whether implementing a best practice or not instead of relying on instinct.
+The following sections show decisions based on the example of the company we will refer to as Nova.
+V.